Fatemehesk/food-order/README.md

 # React Order food Project

 This project is a React application for ordering food, utilizing the Forkify API.
 It features a main page with a search bar for finding meals and a detailed page for each meal with more information.
-Global state management is achieved using useContext.
+Global state management is achieved using Zustand, and Firebase is used for authentication

 ## Features